JamFox/quartz.jamfox.dev/content/Stutz - The Tools.md

 No matter how much mental gymnastics you try to construct, there is no escaping these facts.

 Moreover it is a prerequisite to growth, without the aspects, there would be no story/process/growth.

-To embrace these aspects is also the road to antifragility, from [[Do not chase happiness, become antifragile]].

 ## Highest expression